davideicardi/es4kafka/README.md

     - snapshots

 Other microservice should just rely on this public interface.
-Potentially the implementation can change, we can use another technology instead of Akka Stream, but the public interface can remain the same.
+Potentially the implementation can change, we can use another technology instead of Kafka Streams, but the public interface can remain the same.

 ## Why?